hazelcast/hazelcast/site/docs/sql/ddl.md

 The SQL language works with _tables_ that have a fixed list of columns with data types.
 To use a remote object as a table, you must first create an _EXTERNAL MAPPING_.
-Jet can also access an IMap within its own cluster and in that case the mapping is already created for you.
+Jet can also access an IMap within its own cluster and in that case the mapping implicitly exists.

-The mapping specifies the table name, an optional column list with types, connection parameters, and other connector-specific parameters.
+The mapping specifies the mapping name, an optional column list with types, connection parameters, and other connector-specific parameters.

 Jet creates the mappings in the `public` schema.
 It currently doesn't support user-created schemas.
 The implicit mappings for IMaps exist in the `partitioned` schema.
-You can't drop mappings in this schema, nor are they listed in the [information schema](#information-schema) tables.
+You can't drop mappings in this schema, nor are they listed in the [`information_schema`](#information-schema) tables.

 We currently do not support `ALTER MAPPING`: use `CREATE OR REPLACE MAPPING` to replace the mapping definition or DROP the mapping first.
-A change to a mapping does not affect any jobs that are already running based on it, only new jobs are affected.
+Changing or dropping a mapping does not affect any job that is already running based on it, only new jobs are affected.

 ### CREATE MAPPING Synopsis